richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

   with delegation in the DNS, by which a separate zone is created in the name space beneath the apex of a given domain; see for instance {{DNS-TERMS}}.

-derived domain:
-: A domain name or host name that a client has derived from the source domain in an automated fashion (e.g., by means of an MX or SRV lookup).

 identifier:
 : A particular instance of an identifier type that is either presented by a server in a certificate or referenced by a client for matching purposes.